nightroman/PowerShellTraps/PowerShell.exe/Interactive-issues-in-v3/README.md

 ```

 has useful applications described in details in this [blog post].
 In PowerShell
-3.0 it is not working as designed because `exit` is ignored and PowerShell does
+3.0 and 4.0 it is not working as designed because `exit` is ignored and
-not exit.
+PowerShell is not exiting.

 - *Test-3-NoExit-exit.ps1* shows the problem in PowerShell 3.0
 - Microsoft Connect [745794](https://connect.microsoft.com/PowerShell/Feedback/Details/745794)